 Valuation assets were valued for each municipality by taking the difference in investment income between expected return and market return and recognizing it over a 5-year period.
 This asset valuation method was first adopted for the December 31, 2016 valuation.
-For purposes of transition from the 10-year to the 5-year smoothing method, the entirety of prior unrecognized gains and losses at December 31, 2016 was combined into a single item and will be recognized over the next 4 years.
+For purposes of transition from the 10-year to the 5-year smoothing method, the entirety of prior unrecognized gains and losses at December 31, 2016 was combined into a single item and will be recognized over the next 4 years, ending December 31, 2020.

-The employer contribution rate has been determined for each municipality based on the entry age normal funding method (adopted 1994).
+The employer contribution rate is determined for each municipality based on the entry age normal funding method.
 Under the entry age normal cost funding method, the total employer contribution is comprised of the normal cost plus the amortization payment required to fund the unfunded actuarial accrued liability over a period of years.
-For open divisions (new hires are included in the division) the amortization period is 21 years.
-The 21-year period will decline by 1 each year until the initial unfunded accrued liability is paid off.
+For open divisions (new hires are included in the division) the amortization period is 20 years.
+The 20-year period will decline by 1 each year until the initial unfunded accrued liability is paid off.
 For divisions that closed to new hires prior to 2016 (new hires are not covered by the MERS Defined Benefit Plan or Hybrid Plan (Part I) provisions in a linked division) of active municipalities, the employer had 2 amortization options.
 Under the Accelerated to 5-Year Option, the amortization period decreases annually by 2 years until the period reaches 6 or 5 years.
 Each year thereafter it decreases by 1 each year until the unfunded liability is paid off.
 Under the Accelerated to 15-Year Option, the amortization period decreases annually by 2 years until the period reaches 16 or 15 years.
 Each year thereafter the amortization period decreases annually by 1 year until the unfunded accrued liability is paid off.
 Negative unfunded accrued liabilities are amortized over 10 years, with the 10-year period reestablished with each annual actuarial valuation.
-As of December 31, 2017, there were 1,520 closed divisions.
+As of December 31, 2018, there were 1,796 closed divisions.

 The total normal cost is, for each active participant, the level percentage of payroll contribution (from entry age to retirement) required to accumulate sufficient assets at the participant's retirement to pay for his or her projected benefit.
 The employer normal cost is the total normal cost reduced by the participant contribution rate.
-Closed municipalities (no longer actively participating in MERS) are covered by special funding.
-Employer's computed normal cost of benefits expressed as a percentage of valuation payroll is 6.94% and the total required contribution rate expressed as a percentage of valuation payroll is 25.73%.
+Closed municipalities (no longer actively participating in MERS) are subject to special funding requirements as set forth in the Actuarial Policy.
+Employer's computed normal cost of benefits expressed as a percentage of valuation payroll is 6.85% and the total required contribution rate expressed as a percentage of valuation payroll is 28.94%.